fireinrain/github-trending/TrendsHist.md

 ## Unknown

+* 【2024-10-16】[enochtangg / quick\-SQL\-cheatsheet](https://github.com/enochtangg/quick-SQL-cheatsheet) - A quick reminder of all SQL queries and examples on how to use them
 * 【2024-10-10】[stackblitz / webcontainer\-core](https://github.com/stackblitz/webcontainer-core) - Dev environments  In your web app
 * 【2024-10-04】[searxng / searxng\-docker](https://github.com/searxng/searxng-docker) - The docker\-compose files for setting up a SearXNG instance with docker
 * 【2024-10-04】[northwesternfintech / 2025QuantInternships](https://github.com/northwesternfintech/2025QuantInternships) - Public quant internship repository, maintained by NUFT but available for everyone